isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-hammer-toes-and-bunions.markdown

 Related:
 [Best Running Shoes for Flat Feet and Bunions](https://pestpolicy.com/best-running-shoes-for-flat-feet-and-bunions/)
-## Review:  7 Best Shoes for Hammer Toes and Bunions
+## Review:Â  7 Best Shoes for Hammer Toes and Bunions
 ### [1.
 New Balance Men's Slip-Resistant 626 V2 Industrial Shoe](https://www.amazon.com/dp/B018QS97IS/?tag=p-policy-20)
 New Balance 626v2 is for men who spend hours on their feet.
-This work shoe has a roomy toe box, soft interiors, and accommodating upper.
-All these features make it one of the Best Shoes for Hammer Toes and Bunions.
+This work shoe has a roomy toe box, soft interiors, and accommodating upper. Â All these features make it one of the Best Shoes for Hammer Toes and Bunions.

 The NB 626v2 accommodates feet of all sizes.
 Its available in a wide range of sizes and widths.
 Im pretty sure youll find a size that best suits you.
 The shoes also allow the use of custom orthotics, which provide extra support and comfort for your hammer toes and bunions